MattASmithWork/RecipeBookApp/Backend/README.md

 # Recipe Book App Backend

 A FastAPI-based REST API server for managing recipes, shopping lists, inventory, nutrition tracking, user accounts, and weight monitoring with MongoDB Atlas integration.
+Features barcode scanning with Open Food Facts API integration for automatic product nutrition lookup.
 This backend supports multi-user functionality with personalized health metrics and is designed to be deployed on Railway with Docker.

 ---